 Your workplace environment will most likely require more confidentiality than the classroom experience.
-In some cases-particularly in health care, education, and financial services-there are specific laws protecting client privacy, and careless discussion can land you and your employer in legal trouble.
+In some cases-particularly in health care, management consulting, technology, education, and financial services-there are specific laws protecting client and user privacy, and careless discussion can land you and your employer in legal trouble.
 In most cases, your organization will want to keep internal deliberations, conflicts, and decisions private in order to protect the integrity of its operations.
 Be particularly careful with what you post on social media and what you share with others off the job.
 Your employer should make any specific concerns in this area clear to you, but if they do not it is a good idea to ask before posting or discussing any internal matters.

 Be particularly aware of your organization's intellectual property concerns.
 If you intend to use a case study, or work product, or specific issues from the workplace in a report, presentation, or poster, clear this use of organization information with your employer-even if that material is only presented in a class-based assignment.
 Again, the best policy is to clarify such questions directly with your supervisor.
+And you should never-without express permission of your direct supervisor-speak for your internship site to any media source.